 Water related processes, in very basic terms, include physical, chemical and biological interactions.
 These interactions can be looked at from a variety of different ways depending on the topic or scale of interest.
+Hydrology is the science dealing with the properties, distribution and circulation of water.

 Wetland types can be categorised by the quantity and quality of water, how long wetlands are filled with water, and how often water inundates or flows through the wetland.

 Water moving across and under the landscape into and through a variety of different wetlands has a major influence on everything from the shape of the Earth's surface to the variety of different wetland types and even the species that live within them.
+The water cycle enables the availability of water for all living organisms and regulates weather patterns.

 High flows, e.g. may allow for wetland connectivity including the exchange of nutrients, detritus and passage of aquatic life between systems.